TANUSHREENEGI-DEV/resume-landing/README.md

 - Turn the landing page into a functional resume builder.
 - Improve accessibility further.
 - Add a dark/light mode toggle.
-- Connect the form to a backend.
+- Connect the form with a backend.

 ---

 ## 🙏 Acknowledgement

 This project was completed as part of my internship assignment.
-It helped me strengthen my understanding of semantic HTML, responsive CSS layouts, JavaScript basics, debugging, and deploying projects using GitHub Pages.
+It helped me strengthen my understanding of semantic HTML, responsive layouts, CSS Grid, Flexbox, JavaScript basics, debugging, and deploying projects using GitHub Pages.